imixs/imixs-workflow/src/site/markdown/core/workflowmanager.md

     ....
     }

 The WorkflowKernel can throw a ProcessingErrorException if the Workitem did not match the model status.
-Therefore the WorkflowManager implementation have to verify if the Workitem provides valid values for the properties '$processID' and '$ActivityID'.
+Therefore the WorkflowManager implementation have to verify if the Workitem provides valid values for the properties '$taskID' and '$eventID'.

-##Find Workitems
+## Find Workitems

 The property "$uniqueid" identifies the workitem controlled by the workflowManager.
 This ID can be used to load a workitem from the WorkflowManager: